 Performance share or performance share unit grants ("PSU") (together referred to as performance shares) provide the named executive officer with the opportunity to earn awards of shares based on Company performance against designated pre-determined, objective metrics.
-Participants are granted a target number of shares or units that, for the 2014, 2015 and 2016 PSU awards, can increase to 200% of the target or decrease to zero based on the Company's actual performance compared to the designated metrics.
+Participants are granted a target number of shares or units that, for the 2015 and 2016 grants, can increase to 200% of the target, and for the 2017 grants, can increase to 200% of the target or decrease to zero based on the Company's actual performance compared to the designated metrics.
 Dividends or dividend equivalents, as applicable, on the performance shares accrue and will be paid when the performance shares are earned and paid based on the number of shares actually earned, if any.

-Since 2014, the performance goals to be achieved under the PSU awards have been based on the following performance goals, with the weighting of each goal assessed each year:
+The performance goals to be achieved under the PSU awards have been based on the following performance goals, with the weighting of each goal assessed each year:

-- The Company's total shareholder return ("TSR") at the end of the performance period as compared to the TSR of the other large investor-owned water companies (American Water Works Company, American States Water Company, Connecticut Water Service, Inc., California Water Service Group, Middlesex Water Company and SJW Corporation); - The Company's TSR compared to the TSR for the companies in the S&P Midcap Utility Index (Appendix A);
+- The Company's total shareholder return ("TSR") at the end of the performance period as compared to the TSR of the other large investor-owned water companies (American Water Works Company, American States Water Company, Connecticut Water Service, Inc., California Water Service Group, Middlesex Water Company and SJW Corporation); - The Company's TSR compared to the TSR for the companies in the S&P Midcap Utility Index (Appendix A); - The achievement of maintaining Operating and Maintenance ("O&M") expenses within the Company's regulated operations over the performance period; and, - The achievement of the three-year cumulative total earnings before taxes in non-Aqua Pennsylvania subsidiaries.